freshfox/firestore-storage/README.md

 # Firestore Storage

-_Typed repositories (DAO) for Node around Firestore providing a very simple API to write and read documents.
+_Typed repositories for Node around Firestore providing a very simple API to write and read documents.
 Including a simple to use query builder and an in-memory storage implementation for running blazing fast tests_